syrex88/typescript-vue-nuxt-test/README.md

-# Test example for showing users, pagination, user information in a Nuxt projectt.
+# Test example for showing users, pagination, user information in a Nuxt project.

 ## Build Setup